 You have a central line.
-This is a long tube (catheter) that goes into a vein in your chest or arm and ends at your heart.
+This is a long tube (catheter) that goes into a vein in your chest, arm, or groin and ends at your heart.
 Your central line will carry nutrients and medicine into your body.
 It can also be used to take blood when you need to have blood tests.

 Central line infections are very serious.
 They can make you sick and increase how long you are in the hospital.
 Your central line needs special care to prevent infection.

 You may have a central line if you:

 Anyone who has a central line can get an infection.
 Your risk is higher if you:

 The hospital staff will use aseptic technique when a central line is put in your chest or arm.
 Aseptic technique means keeping everything as sterile (germ-free) as possible.
 They will:

 Hospital staff should check your central line every day to make sure it is in the right place and to look for signs of infection.
 The gauze or tape over the site should be changed if it is dirty.

 Make sure not to touch your central line unless you have washed your hands.

 You can take a shower when your doctor says it is OK to do so.
 Your nurse will help you cover your central line when you shower to keep it clean and dry.

 If you notice any of these signs of infection, tell your doctor or nurse right away.